CodeIsaMystic/semplice-clone-portfolio/README.md

 ### B.E.M Methodology, Atomic Design...

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Ducimus veniam suscipit explicabo officia distinctio quas sint recusandae nobis tenetur, similique illum ex totam provident consectetur.

+## Dependencies

+### Webpack, Babel, PostCSS...

+I used on this project some of the most populars node packages to my workflow, you can easily have a look on package.json file.
+All the configuration, settings and scripts are defined on the webpack.config.js

 ## Developing